- ASU Counseling Services (including 24/7 Open Call and Open Chat services)

 A Word of Caution

-ASU does not specifically endorse any of the apps listed above.
+ASU does not specifically endorse any of the external links or apps listed above.
 There are some countries that have very strict, and often monitored, Internet usage, making apps—even ones internal to an organization—a potential security vulnerability.
 Certain places, including China, are known for the use of sophisticated cyber capabilities (spear phishing, targeting of mobile devices, social engineering/network manipulation).
 Viruses, malware, and other forms of malicious software are common.
 In these places, all visitors should be aware that they have no expectation of privacy in public or private locations.
 All means of communication, including telephones, mobile phones, faxes, emails, and text messages, are likely monitored.
 Other locations may not have a developed telecommunications infrastructure or may to too remote to permit mobile app.